 Benefit Description You pay Professional services (cont.)
-Standard Option Basic Option Crisis intervention and stabilization for acute episodes Psychological testing necessary to determine the appropriate psychiatric treatment \$25 per office visit for individual therapy \$12 per office visit for group therapy \$30 per office visit for individual therapy \$60 per office visit for group therapy Diagnosis and treatment of substance use disorders.
-Services include: Detoxification (medical management of withdrawal from the substance) Treatment and counseling (including individual and group therapy visits) Notes: You may see an outpatient mental health or substance use disorder Plan provider for outpatient services without a referral from your primary care physician.
-See Section 3, How you get care, for information about services requiring our prior approval.
-Your mental health or substance use disorder Plan provider will develop a treatment plan to assist you in improving or maintaining your condition and functional level, or to prevent relapse and will determine which diagnostic and treatment services are appropriate for you. \$25 per office visit for individual therapy \$5 per office visit for group therapy (maximum \$5 per day for substance abuse benefit) \$30 per office visit for individual therapy \$60 per office visit for group therapy Medication evaluation and management \$25 per office visit \$30 per office visit Inpatient hospital or other covered facility Standard Option Basic Option Inpatient psychiatric or substance use disorder care Residential Treatment Note: All inpatient admissions require approval by a mental health or substance use disorder Plan physician. \$650 per admission Nothing limited to 100 days per calendar year 20% after deductible Outpatient hospital or other covered facility Standard Option Basic Option Hospital alternative services, such as partial hospitalization, day and night care \$25 per day 20% 20% after deductible Not covered Standard Option Basic Option Not covered: Care that is not clinically appropriate for the treatment of your condition Inpatient services we have not approved Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of psychiatric condition All charges All charges
+Standard Option Basic Option Psychological testing necessary to determine the appropriate psychiatric treatment \$25 per office visit for individual therapy \$30 per office visit for individual therapy \$12 per office visit for group therapy \$60 per office visit for group therapy Diagnosis and treatment of substance use disorders.
+Services include: \$25 per office visit for \$30 per office visit for • Detoxification (medical management of withdrawal from the substance) individual therapy individual therapy \$60 per office visit for • Treatment and counseling (including individual and group therapy visits) \$5 per office visit for group therapy (maximum \$5 per day for substance abuse group therapy Notes: benefit) • You may see an outpatient mental health or substance use disorder Plan provider for outpatient services without a referral from your primary care physician.
+See Section 3, How you get care , for information about services requiring our prior approval. • Your mental health or substance use disorder Plan provider will develop a treatment plan to assist you in improving or maintaining your condition and functional level, or to prevent relapse and will determine which diagnostic and treatment services are appropriate for you.
+Medication evaluation and management \$25 per office visit \$30 per office visit Inpatient hospital or other covered facility Standard Option Basic Option Inpatient psychiatric or substance use disorder care \$650 per admission 20% after deductible Residential Treatment Nothing limited to Note: All inpatient admissions require approval by a mental health or substance use disorder Plan physician.
+100 days per calendar year Outpatient hospital or other covered facility Standard Option Basic Option Hospital alternative services, such as partial hospitalization, day and night care \$25 per day 20% after deductible Not covered Standard Option Basic Option Not covered: All charges All charges • Care that is not clinically appropriate for the treatment of your condition 6 • Inpatient services we have not approved • Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of psychiatric condition